 Don’t be afraid to be yourself.
 I quickly learned that in the world of education there is always going to be someone who doesn’t like something that you do.
 You are going to have to grow a thick skin and you are going to have to do that quick.

 Make it a point to talk to each kid individually every day.
-Hug on them.
-Joke around with them.
-Show them that you care.
+Hug on them, joke around with them, and show them that you care.
 Most of the time, you are the only positive role model they have in their lives.

 As a teacher, you should always be willing to learn more and improve your teaching methods.
 Do not be afraid to ask for help.
 There are going to be times when you feel at a loss.
 You will feel like you have failed those kids because they just aren’t getting something.
 There will be a time when you have a student with behavior issues and everything you’ve tried isn’t working.
 It is ok to ask for help.
 It is ok to not know what to do.

-Have you asked for help and your still stuck?
+Have you asked for help and you still feel stuck?
 Turn to YouTube.
 Yes, I said YouTube.
 Search “how to teach addition with regrouping” and you’ll get TONS of videos with several different methods.
-Search pinterest, read blogs, e-mail a teacher blogger, shoot e-mail me and I’ll try to help if I can.
+You can join my Facebook group.
+It is full of regular teachers just like you who get your struggles and are willing to help.
+Search Pinterest, Instagram, read blogs, e-mail a teacher blogger, shoot e-mail me and I’ll try to help if I can.
 The important thing is to know that you don’t have to do this alone.
 You don’t have to learn on your own.
 ASK FOR HELP!!!

 If you are 22 and starting your first year or 40 and starting your first year after changing carriers, I wish you all the best of luck.
 Education is the most rewarding profession.
 It has its ups and downs but know those good moments are worth it all.